Center for Student Life and Leadership Development

 If campus food vending machines are not vending properly, refunds are available from the Center.

 The Associated Students of College of San Mateo (ASCSM) is the official representative student government organization at College of San Mateo.
 The Associated Students organization is charged with the responsibility of assessing and meeting student needs and of providing student input into the decision making process of the college.
-The Student Senate and its committees, the Advocacy Board and the Programming Board, carry out the activities of the organization.
+The Student Senate and its committees, the Advocacy Board, the Cultural Awareness Board and the Programming Board, carry out the activities of the organization.
 The Advocacy Board is primarily concerned with researching legislative bills and advocating on behalf of students.
+The Cultural Awareness Board plans, organizes, promotes, executes, and evaluates events that educate and promote issues of equity and social justice , and recognize and celebrate the unique diversity of the CSM community.
 The Programming Board is responsible for all of the cultural, social, and co-curricular events sponsored by the Associated Students.
 The Inter Club Council (ICC), which is also part of the Associated Students, coordinates and promotes all of the student organizations on campus.

 Major elected and appointed officers and representatives of the association are: President, Vice President/Senate Chairperson, Secretary, Finance Director, and Student Senators.

-In addition, students are selected by the Student Senate to serve on College and District committees, including College Council, various Institutional Planning Committees, and District shared governance committees.
+In addition, students are selected by the Student Senate to serve on College and District committees, including Institutional Planning Committees, and District shared governance committees.
 A complete list of committees is available from the Center for Student Life & Leadership Development.

 The Student Senate is responsible for the administrative affairs of the association including the monitoring of programs approved by the Student Senate and the representation of the association’s viewpoint in college-wide matters.